Here are 7 tips to get the best out of your performer

 How to get the best of our your performer at a company, school or any event

-Post by Gus Davis, Game Show Host and VP of To Go Events INC.
+Post by Gus Davis, former Game Show Host and former VP of To Go Events INC.

 You know that Adele song that goes, “Hello from the other side!”?
 Well, that lyric hit me hard after this last tour season.
 I kept finding myself wishing I could let some of my clients see the backstage view of the work that goes into putting on a successful event for them.
 Not so much the rough side of show business, but more to point out some knowledge from the other side so I could do my best work for them.
 I then realized that these tips are valuable to anyone who puts on events, so with that here are my top 7 “Tips from the other side!” to get the best performance out of your entertainer.